Saturday, September 30, 2023

 Oh, the perils of parking lots

 One of the hindrances of growing older is not being able to find your car in the parking lot.
-One day when I noticed an older woman clearly searching for her vehicle in a crowded lot, I kindly offered to help.
+When I noticed an older woman clearly searching for her vehicle in a crowded lot, I kindly offered to help.
 She responded by telling me she could find her car on her own.

 A more uplifting story about losing one's car comes from a couple of my older friends who sometimes drive an old beat-up blue Impala, and at other times, a slightly newer and spiffier red Caddy.
 On one of their weekday shopping excursions, they decided to drive their Sunday car, the Caddy, instead of the beat-up relic.